laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed an issue where white lines could appear around images when using full-width mode ([#489](https://github.com/laurencedawson/sync-for-reddit/issues/489))
 - Fixed an issue on Android 7 where the search box would appear overly rounded
 - Fixed an issue where bottom navigation items were not long clickable on Android 7 ([#1305](https://github.com/laurencedawson/sync-for-reddit/issues/1305))
+- Fixed an issue where drafts were not readable in night mode ([#1216](https://github.com/laurencedawson/sync-for-reddit/issues/1216))

 ## Internal
 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4